-Since customer experience is a driving force for success in the competitive retail space, auditing your order management life cycle — to make sure it achieves both customer experience and business operational goals — is a must.
+Since customer experience is a driving force for success in the competitive retail space, auditing your order management life cycle to ensure it achieves both customer experience and business operational goals is a must.

 What's most important when reviewing an order life cycle?

 An order management solution must support an order throughout its entire life cycle and create a seamless experience for business users, like customer service representatives, and consumers alike.
 We identified 8 critical order management touch points from the initial consumer experience to customer service interactions.